 And although he passed away in 1997, his melodic music will go on forever.
 He’s still one of the most famous Hawaiian musicians.

 Much like the Mākaha Sons of Niʻihau, Keauhou focuses on traditional composition and multilayered harmonies.

-The three 20-something band members composes songs that they believe will preserve their music, culture, language, and heritage while also inspiring future generations of Hawaiians.
+The three 20-something band members compose songs that they believe will preserve their music, culture, language, and heritage while also inspiring future generations of Hawaiians.

-Each of them graduated from the prestigious Kamehameha School and then earned masters degrees from the University of Hawaii.
+Each of these modern Hawaiian music artists graduated from the prestigious Kamehameha School and then earned master’s degrees from the University of Hawaii.

 4. Kimié Kauikeolani Miner